 The decision to target Skokie was controversial because the Village was home to a large population of Jewish people and many survivors of the Holocaust who were afraid that history was repeating itself.
-Village officials, citizens of Skokie, community religious leaders, and people from across the United States offered advice on the best way to thwart the impact that a neo-Nazi demonstration would have on the community.
+Village officials, citizens of Skokie, community religious leaders, and people from across the United States offered support and advice on the best way to thwart the impact that a neo-Nazi demonstration would have on the community.

 Skokie Public Library's digital collection includes news articles and editorials from local newspapers, audio recordings from the Skokie Village Board of Trustees meetings, a memoir written by a local clergywoman, correspondence, press releases, and court documents from the time, two documentary films, as well as newspaper coverage of the made-for-television film, Skokie, which broadcast in 1981.